LyondellBasell Industries N.V. (LYB) Stock: A Closer Look at the Analyst Ratings

 LyondellBasell Industries N.V.
-(NYSE: LYB) has a price-to-earnings ratio of 7.35x that is above its average ratio.
-Additionally, the 36-month beta value for LYB is 1.21.
-There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 2 rating it as “overweight,” 15 rating it as “hold,” and 3 rating it as “sell.”
+(NYSE: LYB) has a price-to-earnings ratio of 7.12x that is above its average ratio.
+Additionally, the 36-month beta value for LYB is 1.22.

 Will You Miss Out On This Growth Stock Boom?